vincentnegre/docs-opensilex-community-prod/good-practices-en.rst

  [Install]
  WantedBy=multi-user.target

-<path_to_opensilex_application> corresponds to the path where opensilex is installed.
+The tag <path_to_opensilex_application> corresponds to the path where opensilex is installed.

 - To start opensilex service at startup, use the enable command: